saaste/play-docker-aws-tutorial/README.md

 ```
 $ activator new example-app-1 play-scala
 ```
 This command creates a new project using play-scala template.
-Template is fetched from Typesafe template repository (http://typesafe.com/activator/templates).
-You can see the actual template in https://typesafe.com/activator/template/play-scala.
+Template is fetched from Typesafe [template repository](http://typesafe.com/activator/templates).
+Check out the [actual template](https://typesafe.com/activator/template/play-scala).

 Run the application so you can see it is working